 Research and development expense consists of non-cash stock based compensation (as described below) and other research and development expense.
-Other research and development expense was \$5.3 million and \$5.6 million for the six month period ended June 30, 2002 and 2001, respectively.
-The period to period decrease of \$0.3 million was primarily due to lower clinical trial related expenses, partially offset by additional staff and increases in salaries and other personnel related costs and preclinical expenses.
-The period to period decrease in clinical trial related expenses was a result of the timing and enrollment rates of clinical trials for our product candidates and research and development payments to Albert Einstein College of Medicine included in the 2001 period.
-Other research and development expenses are expected to increase as our development efforts are expanded and our product candidates enter into various stages of clinical trials, including the initiation in the current period of a 50 patient multi-dose safety and pharmacokinetic study for OxyTrexTM and the planned third quarter initiation of a 350 patient safety and pharmacokinetic study for OxyTrexTM.
+Other research and development expense was \$7.9 million and \$8.0 million for the nine-month periods ended September 30, 2002 and 2001, respectively.
+The period-to-period decrease of \$0.1 million was primarily due to lower clinical trial related expenses, partially offset by additional staff and increases in salaries and other personnel related costs and preclinical expenses.
+The period-to-period decrease in clinical trial related expenses was a result of the timing and enrollment rates of clinical trials for our product candidates and research and development payments to Albert Einstein College of Medicine included in the 2001 period.
+During the current nine-month period we completed a fourteen-day, multi-dose study for OxyTrexTM and a 160 patient, multi-dose safety study for MorVivaTM.
+Preliminary results of these safety studies indicated that no serious health consequences resulted from the use of various dosage forms of OxyTrexTM and three different dose levels of MorVivaTM.
+Other research and development expenses are expected to increase as we expand our development efforts and as our product candidates enter into various stages of clinical trials, including the planned fourth quarter initiation of a large, twenty-one day, multi-dose safety study for OxyTrexTM.
 Other research and development expenses may vary from period to period due to the timing of these activities.